We Can't Be Friends (Wait for Your Love): Live performances

 On March 9, 2024, Grande appeared as the musical guest on Saturday Night Live.
 She performed "We Can't Be Friends (Wait for Your Love)" live for the first time, alongside "Imperfect for You", also from Eternal Sunshine.
-As the surprise performer at the 2024 Met Gala, Grande performed the song along with "Yes, And?" and "The Boy Is Mine" alongside other songs.
+As the surprise performer at the 2024 Met Gala, Grande performed the song along with "Yes, And?", "The Boy Is Mine", and others.